 7. What happens to objects that are not combustible e.g. metal nails or jewellery?

-A magnet removes the ferrous parts and other metals (which now fused with other material and not recognisable) are removed and buried at a depth in the crematoria grounds or removed for recovery.
+A magnet removes the ferrous parts (ironware) and other metals (which now fused with other material and not recognisable) are removed.
+These traditional have been buried at the crematorium grounds.
+However many now send them off for recycling.